open-risk/leontief/README.md

 Leontief helps with a number of typical tasks in Input-Output modeling:

-* Downloading Public IO Data Sets from various Web locations
 * Pre-processing Input-Output tables using command line tools
 * Ingesting IO matrices into a C++ environment for further calculations
-* Solving typical IO problems using the Eigen linear algebra library
+* Solving typical IO problems using the existing library.
+* Investing ad-hoc questions by writing new code using the very usable and performant Eigen C++ linear algebra library

+The focus of Leontief is on high performance *numerical calculations* involving large matrices.
+It does not offer dataframe type functionality for filtering data.
+Downloading Public IO Data Sets from various Web locations might be easier using e.g., Pymrio.

 ## Installation / Workflow